List of He-Man and the Masters of the Universe characters: Trap Jaw

-In the 1980s cartoon, his helmet, mantrap mouth, robotic arm and legs are cerise but his robotic arm and legs were black on the original figure; the figure's helmet and mantrap mouth are recolored purplish red.
-Whereas he had loads of arm attachments in the cartoon (again, most were colored cerise in the cartoon), the figure only came with three (claw, gun and hook) [these were also black].
-His belt did not have the skull and crossbones (Jolly Roger) in the cartoon; this was only on the figure's belt.
-The figure had yellow eyes whereas he had normal eyes in the cartoon.
+In the Masters of the Universe Classics toyline, Kronis was an insane criminal from the dimension of Infinata who was freed by Keldor to bolster his ranks during the Great Unrest.
+Kronis tried to rise up against Skeletor only to have his jaw and right arm broken by him.
+Tri-Klops later salvaged Kronis and turned him into a cyborg with a metal jaw and robotic right arm.

 Trap Jaw was voiced by Lou Scheimer in the 1980s series, Paul Dobson in the 2002 series, Diedrich Bader in Masters of the Universe: Revelation, and Roger Craig Smith in the 2021 series.

-Trap Jaw will appear in the upcoming live-action He-Man movie portrayed by Sam C. Wilson.
+In the 2026 film, he is portrayed by Sam C. Wilson.

-NOTE: Trap Jaw was voted No. 8 in The 14 Least Masterful Masters of the Universe by Io9.

 Tri-Klops

 Tri-Klops is an interdimensional bounty hunter and swordsman who can see in any direction.
 His eyes, which are on a rotating visor around his head, have different abilities in different versions; one common ability is the power to see through solid objects.
 He is also able to see in the dark and over long distances with his Night-vision and Dista-vision eyes.
 Tri-Klops wears the "Gammavision" ever since he was blinded in an accident.
-In both the 1983 and 2002 cartoons, his eyes can also shoot energy bolts, although this is not commonly used in other material.
-A well-known classic villain of the MOTU line, Tri-Klops was one of Skeletor's chief henchmen, stoic and obedient, and was frequently featured in the Filmation cartoon.
+In both the 1983 and 2002 series, his eyes can also shoot energy bolts, although this is not commonly used in other material.
+Tri-Klops was one of Skeletor's chief henchmen, stoic and obedient, and was frequently featured in the Filmation series as having similar physical strength to He-Man.

 The 2002 version depicts him as Skeletor's irritable inventor, with some cybernetic features to his appearance.
-According to the book Mastering the Universe "Tri-Klops was a good guy" (p.
-120) [Roger Sweet may have meant he was originally supposed to be good; ultimately the toyline and all media depicted him as an Evil Warrior].
+According to the book Mastering the Universe, "Tri-Klops was a good guy" (p.
+120) (Roger Sweet may have meant he was originally supposed to be good; ultimately the toyline and all media depicted him as an Evil Warrior).
 The original toy's product subtitle carried on all packaging and advertisements was "Evil & sees everything".
-Tri-Klops has brown hair in the cartoon (the figure has black hair), the visor helmet has different shapes of eyes (square, circle and triangle) [all white and red] in the cartoon but, on the figure, one eye is light blue, one eye is white & red (green on the 200X and Classics figures), and one is a dark red; the edges of his armor aren't as jagged in the cartoon unlike that of the figure, his boots are reddish-brown instead of black in the cartoon (only the figure's boots are black) and he did not wield the long sword in the cartoon (the sword only came with the figure).